Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: iMarkers: Concept and Comparison

 \section{iMarkers: Concept and Comparison}

-iMarkers \cite{agha2022unclonable} present an innovative and versatile solution to address the mentioned gaps by ensuring transparency, flexibility, and unobtrusiveness.
-Given the proper sensor and detection algorithm, they can be fabricated to achieve high contrast for detection while remaining undetectable to the naked eye.
-Thus, they improve fiducial markers' functionality and visual harmony in various settings.
-Table~\ref{tbl_markers} highlights the characteristics of iMarkers compared to other methodologies aimed at seamlessly blending markers into their surroundings.
-According to the table, although all solutions aim to remain hidden from human perception, iMarkers cover distinct aspects that set them apart, as outlined below:
+iMarkers offer an innovative, versatile solution to address the gaps mentioned, ensuring transparency, flexibility, and unobtrusiveness.
+Given appropriate sensors and detection algorithms, they can be fabricated to achieve high contrast for detection while remaining undetectable to the naked eye.
+Table~\ref{tbl_markers} highlights the characteristics of iMarkers compared to other blended methodologies.
+Accordingly, although all solutions aim to remain hidden from human perception, iMarkers cover distinct aspects that set them apart:

-\textbf{Core Material:} The primary material used to make iMarkers is \acp{CSR}, microscopic droplets of Cholesteric Liquid Crystals (CLCs) that self-organize into a helical structure, making them highly effective at reflecting specific wavelengths of light, including \ac{IR}, \ac{UV}, or visible \cite{agha2022unclonable}.
-Their spherical shape turns them into omnidirectional selective retroreflectors, ensuring they can be easily detected regardless of viewing angle.
-Thus, they can produce vivid, circularly polarized iridescent colors resulting from the selective reflection of light.
+\textbf{Core Material:} The material used to make iMarkers is \acp{CSR} \cite{agha2022unclonable}, microscopic droplets of Cholesteric Liquid Crystals (CLCs) that self-organize into a helical structure, making them highly effective at reflecting specific wavelengths of light, including \ac{IR}, \ac{UV}, or visible.
+Their spherical shape makes them omnidirectional, selective retroreflectors, ensuring detectability regardless of viewing angle.
+They produce vivid, circularly polarized iridescent colors through selective light reflection, enabling clear separation between CSR and non-CSR regions.
 As shown in Fig.~\ref{fig_marker_material}, iMarkers combine \acp{CSR} for the marker patterns with transparent UV-curable glue to maintain the structure of the fiducial marker.
 An alternative fabrication method involves directly spraying \ac{CSR} shells onto surfaces, a promising approach currently under investigation.

 \textbf{Pattern Coding and Recognition:} iMarkers support various coding patterns for recognition and information retrieval.
 This paper focuses on ArUco-based \cite{aruco} markers with variant dictionaries, but other standard fiducial marker libraries can also be adapted to the iMarker design.